kyle-n/kyle-n.github.io/posts/searching-for-marie.md

 This is probably not a surprise to anyone who's done a lot of searches in the last few years.
 Most blame Google, but frankly I feel sympathy for them.
 Their job is to index the world's information, and that information is full of crap.
 Good user-generated content has moved to Facebook, Tiktok, and other social platforms.
 It's why everyone [appends "reddit" to their searches](https://old.reddit.com/r/CasualConversation/comments/r2020w/does_anyone_else_google_something_and_add_reddit/).

-What's left on the public web is junky, lazy, unsourced and riddled with ads and AI nonsense.
-Google's work is only getting harder.
+A lot of what's left on the public web is junky, lazy, unsourced SEO spam riddled with ads and fact-free AI nonsense.
+Google has its work cut out for it.

 No, what I feel most pessimistic about is AI.
 Quora tried to answer my question with ChatGPT and failed.
 It's also hard not to look at all the blog spam I dug through and imagine even more of it, created at AI volumes.